Choose another PM

 Steady hand on the till

 This suited his Melbourne backers, the London bankers and the Australian voters who had resoundingly returned his government.
 It was not everywhere seen as the best economic solution.
-Opponents cited the economic theories of John Maynard Keynes and, from 1933, Franklin Delano Roosevelt’s ‘New Deal’ policies in the United States, in support of more assertive economic government.
+Opponents cited the economic theories of John Maynard Keynes and, from 1933, Franklin Delano Roosevelt’s ‘New Deal’ policies in the United States, in support of more assertive economic policies to tackle the social effects of the Depression.

 More troublesome for Lyons, however, were deep differences over tariff policy at home.
 Country Party leader Earle Page was hailed by Lord Beaverbrook as the champion of imperial preference, in anticipation of a wider agreement on the position taken by the Bruce–Page government.
 The compromise agreement at the Imperial Economic Conference in Ottawa in July and August 1932 not only disappointed the champions of free trade in England, but provoked dissent within the United Australia Party, as well as opposition from the Country Party.